What Should I Do If I Chip My Tooth Irvine, CA

 There are many reasons why a chipped tooth can occur, from an accident to merely chewing.
 If a chipped tooth occurs, professional dental care is necessary to receive proper evaluation and treatment.
 It is essential to seek prompt treatment to prevent the problem from worsening.

 If you have a chipped tooth, do not hesitate to seek treatment.
-Sedation and Implant Dentistry Irvine in Irvine and the surrounding area is here to help.
+Total Care Implant Dentistry in Irvine and the surrounding area is here to help.
 Call us today at (949) 258-9682 to schedule an appointment or learn more about our services.

 Chipped Teeth Are Common